Logo

 1. Fetching games from Chess.com/Lichess APIs (when you request it).

-2. Calling Google Gemini API for AI summaries (when you request it).
+2. Calling the Groq API for AI summaries (when you request it).